• RECIPES

 Homemade Salsa Recipe Ingredients

-You only need a few basic ingredients to make this easy salsa recipe:
+You only need a few fresh ingredients to make this easy salsa recipe:

 • Fresh tomatoes, of course!
-I like to use Roma tomatoes here because they’re meatier and less watery than salad tomatoes.
-If you can’t find Roma tomatoes, another variety of small plum tomatoes would work too.
+I like to use roma tomatoes here because they’re meatier and less watery than salad tomatoes.
+If you can’t find them, another variety of small plum tomatoes would work too.

 • Onion and garlic – For sharp depth of flavor!
 Rinse the onion before adding it to the food processor to mellow its pungent taste.

-• Lime juice and zest – They make this recipe zesty and bright.
+• Fresh lime juice and zest – They make this recipe zesty and bright.

 • Jalapeño – For heat!
 If you’re sensitive to spice, make sure to remove the seeds.